-- a.
-10% of the total revenue if the party is only responsible for making the contact with IDO or the Organizer. - a.
-15% of the total revenue if the party has taken part in the negotiations between IDO, the Organizer or the sponsor. - b.
+- b.
+15% of the total revenue if the party has taken part in the negotiations between IDO, the Organizer or the sponsor. - c.
 20% of the total revenue if the party is acting on behalf of IDO or the Organizer in obtaining the sponsoring agreement.